Kent State University Airport: History

+In 2026, Taxiway A and its connected taxiways were torn down and reconstructed, as part of the Summer 2026 Taxiway Reconstruction Project.
+This project had 3 different phases each focusing on specific areas of the taxiways, with construction taking place from May to September of 2026.
+Construction finished in early September.

 Facilities and aircraft

 Kent State University Airport covers an area of 320 acre, which contains one runway.
 Designated as runway 2/20, the runway measures 4,000 x 60 ft (1,219 x 18 m) and is paved with Asphalt.